opencomputeproject/HWMgmt-OCP-Profiles/RackManager/OpenRMC_UsageGuide_v1.2.md

 The main process is for the firmware package to be delivered opaquely, and the Redfish Service interprets the firmware package to determine the components that are updated.
 The Targets property can be used to guide and constrain this behavior.

+## Constructing a system

+To construct a system, the CompositionService is used.
+There are three types of composition requests: specific, constrained, manifest.
+The [Redfish Composition White Paper](https://www.dmtf.org/dsp/DSP2050) describes each type of composition request.

 # Use Cases